You are here

 - Ownership interest in a company or business, including equity, stock, or stock options

-- Intellectual property rights or interests, including license and option agreements made through U-M Tech Transfer for technology, etc. developed at U-M, and non-UM patents, copyrights, and royalties
+- Intellectual property rights or interests, including license and option agreements made through U-M Innovation Partnerships for technology, etc. developed at U-M, and non-UM patents, copyrights, and royalties

 - Payments, loans, and reimbursements